lohraspco/data-science/machine_learning/CICD.md

 - **Data Validation**: Ensure data quality, schema integrity, and distribution changes are tracked and validated.
 - **Model Code Quality Checks**: Run static analysis and unit tests on training and serving code.
 ## Continuous Delivery (CD):
-- **Automated Model Training**: Trigger Azure ML pipelines to retrain models based on new data or code changes.
+- <span style="color:blue"> **Automated Model Training**</span>: Trigger Azure ML pipelines to retrain models based on new data or code changes.
 This can involve using compute clusters (including GPU-based clusters for large models).
 - **Model Validation and Evaluation**: Evaluate the performance of the newly trained model against validation datasets and established metrics.
 - **Automated Deployment**: Deploy the validated model to various environments (e.g., testing, staging, production) using Azure ML endpoints or other deployment targets.
 - **Monitoring and Alerting**: Implement monitoring for data drift, model performance degradation, and other operational metrics using Azure ML's dataset monitors and logging.
 Set up alerts to trigger retraining or other actions when issues are detected.